-- 9.2.3.23.2 Recommendation Runway guard lights, Configuration A, should be provided at each taxiway/runway intersection associated with a runway intended for use in: - a) runway visual range conditions of values less than a value of 550 m where a stop bar is installed; and - b) runway visual range conditions of values between 550 m and 1 200 m where the traffic density is medium or light. - 9.2.3.23.3 Recommendation Runway guard lights, Configuration A or Configuration B or both, should be provided at each taxiway/runway intersection where enhanced conspicuity of the taxiway/runway intersection is needed, such as on a wide-throat taxiway, except that Configuration B should not be collocated with a stop bar.
+9.2.3.23.2 Recommendation - Runway guard lights, Configuration A, should be provided at each taxiway/runway intersection associated with a runway intended for use in:

+a) runway visual range conditions of values less than a value of 550 m where a stop bar is installed; and b) runway visual range conditions of values between 550 m and 1 200 m where the traffic density is medium or light.

+- 9.2.3.23.3 Recommendation Runway guard lights, Configuration A or Configuration B or both, should be provided at each taxiway/runway intersection where enhanced conspicuity of the taxiway/runway intersection is needed, such as on a wide-throat taxiway, except that Configuration B should not be collocated with a stop bar. - 9.2.3.23.3A Where more than one runway-holding positions exist at a runway/taxiway intersection, only the set of runway guard lights associated with the operational runway-holding position shall be illuminated.

-- 9.2.3.23.4 Runway guard lights, Configuration A, shall be located at each side of the taxiway at a distance from the runway centre line not less than that specified for a take-off runway in Table 7-2 of this Manual. - 9.2.3.23.5 Runway guard lights, Configuration B, shall be located across the taxiway at a distance from the runway centre line not less than that specified for a take-off runway in Table 7-2 of this Manual.
+- 9.2.3.23.4 Runway guard lights, Configuration A, shall be located at each side of the taxiway on the holding side of the runway-holding position marking. - 9.2.3.23.5 Runway guard lights, Configuration B, shall be located across the taxiway on the holding side of the runway-holding position marking.

-- 9.2.3.23.6 Runway guard lights, Configuration A, shall consist of two pairs of yellow lights. - 9.2.3.23.7 Recommendation Where there is a need to enhance the contrast between the on and off state of runway guard lights, Configuration A, intended for use during the day, a visor of sufficient size to prevent sunlight from entering the lens without interfering with the function of the fixture should be located above each lamp. - Note Some other device or design, e.g. specially designed optics, may be used in lieu of the visor. - 9.2.3.23.8 Runway guard lights, Configuration B, shall consist of yellow lights spaced at intervals of 3 m across the taxiway. - 9.2.3.23.9 The light beam shall be unidirectional and aligned so as to be visible to the pilot of an aeroplane taxiing to the holding position. - 9.2.3.23.10 Recommendation The intensity in yellow light and beam spreads of lights of Configuration A should be in accordance with the specifications in ICAO Annex 14 Vol. I, Appendix 2, Figure A2-24. - 9.2.3.23.11 Recommendation Where runway guard lights are intended for use during the day, the intensity in yellow light and beam spreads of lights of Configuration A should be in accordance with the specifications in ICAO Annex 14 Vol. I, Appendix 2, Figure A2-25. - 9.2.3.23.12 Recommendation Where runway guard lights are specified as components of an advanced surface movement guidance and control system where higher light intensities are required, the intensity in yellow light and beam spreads of lights of Configuration A should be in accordance with the specifications in ICAO Annex 14 Vol. I, Appendix 2, Figure A2-25.
+- 9.2.3.23.6 Runway guard lights, Configuration A, shall consist of two pairs of yellow lights. - 9.2.3.23.7 Recommendation Where there is a need to enhance the contrast between the on and off state of runway guard lights, Configuration A, intended for use during the day, a visor of sufficient size to prevent sunlight from entering the lens without interfering with the function of the fixture should be located above each lamp.

+Note - Some other device or design, e.g. specially designed optics, may be used in lieu of the visor.

+- 9.2.3.23.8 Runway guard lights, Configuration B, shall consist of yellow lights spaced at intervals of 3 m across the taxiway. - 9.2.3.23.9 The light beam shall be unidirectional and shall show yellow in the direction of the approach to the runway-holding position.

+Note - For guidance on orientation and aiming of runway guard lights, see the Aerodrome Design Manual (Doc 9157) Part 4.

+- 9.2.3.23.10 Recommendation The intensity in yellow light and beam spreads of lights of Configuration A should be in accordance with the specifications in ICAO Annex 14 Vol. I, Appendix 2, Figure A2-24. - 9.2.3.23.11 Recommendation Where runway guard lights are intended for use during the day, the intensity in yellow light and beam spreads of lights of Configuration A should be in accordance with the specifications in ICAO Annex 14 Vol. I, Appendix 2, Figure A2-25. - 9.2.3.23.12 Recommendation Where runway guard lights are specified as components of an advanced surface movement guidance and control system where higher light intensities are required, the intensity in yellow light and beam spreads of lights of Configuration A should be in accordance with the specifications in ICAO Annex 14 Vol. I, Appendix 2, Figure A2-25.